-I trained at the Institute for the Psychology of Eating (2017), Health Coach Institute (formerly Holistic MBA) (2015), and Institute for Integrative Nutrition (2014).
+I trained at the One of Many Women (2018), Institute for the Psychology of Eating (2017) and Health Coach Institute (formerly Holistic MBA) (2015), and Institute for Integrative Nutrition (2014).

-The Transformational Coaching Method (delivered by the Health Coach Institute) is an advanced professional coaching skills training that combines concepts and methodologies from Neuro-Linguistic Programming (NLP), cutting edge psychology, shadow work, family systems work, neuroscience, and spirituality.
+The Transformational Coaching Method I learned at the Health Coach Institute combines concepts and methodologies from Neuro-Linguistic Programming (NLP), cutting edge psychology, shadow work, family systems work, neuroscience, and spirituality.

 I received my certification as an Eating Psychology Coach in the Institute for the Psychology of Eating, the world’s leading school in Nutritional Psychology.
-At the IPE’s internationally acclaimed program, I learned powerful tools and protocols that enable me to work with weight issues, body image challenges, overeating, binge eating, and a variety of nutrition related health concerns such as digestion, fatigue, mood, immunity, and others.
-My work combines the powerful new fields of Dynamic Eating Psychology and Mind-Body Nutrition.
-It brings together practical coaching techniques, results-oriented psychology, clinical nutrition, body-centered practices, mind-body science, and a positive and compassionate approach to challenges with food and health.
+I learned protocols that enable me to work with weight issues, body image challenges, overeating, binge eating, and a variety of nutrition related health concerns such as poor digestion, fatigue, mood, immunity, and others.
+My work combines Dynamic Eating Psychology and Mind-Body Nutrition, including results-oriented psychology, clinical nutrition, body-centered practices, mind-body science, and a positive and compassionate approach to challenges with food and health.

 What is Dynamic Eating Psychology?

 Dynamic Eating Psychology is an important new field originated by Marc David, Founder of the Institute for the Psychology of Eating.
-It’s a positive, empowering and transformational approach that’s designed for anyone who eats.
+It’s a positive, empowering and transformational approach designed for anyone who eats.
 Each of us has a unique, fascinating, and ever changing relationship with food.
 Dynamic Eating Psychology affirms the primary importance of this relationship.
 It sees our challenges with eating, weight and health not as an indication that we’re broken, but as a beautiful opportunity to grow and evolve.
-Previously, eating psychology has been limited to those with clinical eating disorders.
-Dynamic Eating Psychology though, is for everyone.
-It affirms that our relationship with food has important lessons to teach us if we choose to listen.
-And it recognizes that our challenges with eating, weight and health are intimately connected to other primary life dimensions – relationship, family, work, sexuality, our search for meaning and fulfillment, and so much more.
-Dynamic Eating Psychology is a powerful breakthrough approach.
+Previously, the focus of eating psychology was limited to people with clinical eating disorders.
+Dynamic Eating Psychology affirms that our relationship with food has important lessons to teach us if we choose to listen.
+It recognizes that our challenges with eating, weight and health are intimately connected to other primary life dimensions – relationships, family, work, sexuality and our search for meaning and fulfillment.

 What is Mind-Body Nutrition?

-Mind-Body Nutrition is an exciting and timely new field that advances the practice of clinical nutrition by exploring the psychophysiology of how thoughts, feelings and beliefs impact nutritional metabolism and health.
-Originated by Marc David, Founder of the Institute for the Psychology of Eating, it goes far beyond classical nutrition by focusing on the fascinating connections between brain, body, and behavior.
-Simply put, what we eat is only half of the story of good nutrition.
+Mind-Body Nutrition is an exciting and timely new field that explores the psychophysiology of how thoughts, feelings and beliefs impact nutritional metabolism and health.
+Created by Marc David, Founder of the Institute for the Psychology of Eating, it focuses on the fact that what we eat is only half of the story of good nutrition.
 The other half is who we are as eaters.
-Mind Body Nutrition reveals how stress physiology, the relaxation response, breathing, awareness, pleasure, meal timing much more profoundly influence digestion and calorie burning.
-And it offers practical and results-oriented strategies for some of the most commonly seen eating challenges and health issues of our times.
+Mind-Body Nutrition reveals how stress physiology, the relaxation response, breathing, awareness, pleasure, meal timing and much more profoundly influence digestion and calorie burning leading to practical strategies for the most common eating challenges and health issues of our times.